The Ultimate Siem Reap Budget Travel Guide

 You can easily buy a sim card at the airport once you’ve landed in Cambodia.
-Wi-Fi is almost omnipresent in the city with almost every hotel, café, guest house and club providing it for free.
-Many places in the city offer co-working space at very low rates in case you want to use it Wi-Fi out of your hotel.
+Wi-Fi is almost omnipresent in the city, with almost every hotel, café, guest house, and club providing it for free.
+Many places in the city offer co-working space at very low rates if you want to use Wi-Fi out of your hotel.

 Best Places to Shop in Siem Reap

-There are lots of stylish boutiques, crafts markets and artisanal workshops in Siem Reap that are usually open well into the night.
-These include Sombai, Angkor Night Market, Angkor Handicraft Association, Old Market, Lucky Mall and Gemological Institute of Cambodia.
+Many stylish boutiques, crafts markets, and artisanal workshops in Siem Reap are usually open well into the night.
+These include Sombai, Angkor Night Market, Angkor Handicraft Association, Old Market, Lucky Mall, and Gemological Institute of Cambodia.

-- Using US dollars instead of pesos goes a long way in saving you some of your hard-earned cash as the rates for pesos are crazy in this city.
+- Using US dollars instead of pesos saves you some of your hard-earned cash, as the rates for pesos are crazy in this city.